getlantern/lantern-roadmap/lep/APPROVED/008_PKI_Authentication.md

 ## Future Enhancements

 At some point, we'll need the ability to deactivate/blacklist certain accounts.
+There are a couple of ways to do this.

-This might require introducing some state to janus that allows trusted Lantern cloud services to check the blacklist.
+1. Introduce some state to janus that allows trusted Lantern cloud services to check the blacklist.

+2. Issue time-limited certificates.
+Clients can always redeem these from janus for newer certificates unless the user account has been deactivated.

+#2 has the benefit of being stateless and not requiring any cooperation between
+janus and other cloud servers.
+The main downside is that accounts cannot be immediately deactivated.